JupiterOne/sdk/docs/development.md

-The `executionContext` that is provided in the `executionHandler` step exposes a `jobState` utility that can be used to collect entity and relationship data via `addEntities` and `addRelationship` functions.
+The `executionContext` that is provided in the `executionHandler` step exposes a `jobState` utility that can be used to collect entity and relationship data via `addEntities` and `addRelationships` functions.
 The `jobState` utility will automatically flush the data to disk as a certain threshold of entities and relationships is met.
 The data flushed to disk are grouped in folders that based on the phase and step that was run.
-Flushed data will be replicated to a separate directory that groups data by an entity or relationship's `_type`.
-Additional utilities for reading in entities or relationships via the `_type` are provided on the `jobState` object (the `listEntitiesByType` and `listRelationshipsByType` functions).
+Entities and relationships will also be grouped by the `_type` and linked into separate directories to provide faster look ups.
+These directories will be used by the `iterateEntities` and `iterateRelationships` functions to provide faster lookups.

 From our experience, integrations most commonly query collected data from previous phases via the `_type` property for constructing relationships, so the integration framework currently optimizes for this case.
 In the future, we plan to allow data to be indexed in different ways to assist with optimizing different approaches constructing entities and relationships.
+It is worth noting that the method in which data is indexed can change in the future.

 Using the integration configuration that was provided as a sample earlier, data will be written to disk in the following structure (relative to the integration's current working directory).

 To assist with debugging and visibilty into exactly what data was collected, the integration will bucket data collected from each phase and step.
+Here is an example of what the `.j1-integration` directory may look like.

 ```
 .j1-integration/